bkrug/tms9918a-midframe/README.md

 ## Timer-interrupts

+Some 8-bit and 16-bit era systems offered raster-interrupts, allowing a program to trigger a small subroutine when a particular row of pixels was about to be drawn.
+The TI-99/4a's video chip only supplies one type of interrupt, an end-of-frame interrupt, usually reffered to as the VDP interrupt.

-Years ago Thierry Nouspikel and Jeff Brown told us that it is possible to configure CRU-timer interrupts so long as you are willing to loose the ability to trigger VDP interrupts.
+In 2006 or 2008, Thierry Nouspikel and Jeff Brown told us that it is also possible to configure CRU-timer interrupts so long as you are willing to loose the ability to trigger VDP end-of-frame interrupts.
 (http://www.unige.ch/medecine/nouspikel/ti99/tms9901.htm)
-I never understood how to use their code until now.
+I never understood how to use their code until recently.
+The CRU timer ticks more regullarly than the end of a video frame.
+In a 60hz environment there are, in fact, about 782 ticks per frame.
+This is precise enough so that we can set a CRU timer to trigger on the exact same pixel row for each frame.

+One might initially be concerned about the loss of the VDP end-of-frame interrupts.
+In most games and a few other programs, knowing when a frame completes is actually more important than knowing when a pixel row is reached.
+And since the number of CRU timer ticks per frame is a non-interger, it is also important to syncronize the timer with the VDP end-of-frame event on a regular basis.
+But the loss of end-of-frame interrupts isn't really a problem.
+Jeff Brown's same approach of enabling CRU timer interrupts, also involves waiting for an end-of-frame interrupt, so that the TI can be hacked to ignore them.

-Loosing VDP interrupts isn't a big problem, because at the end of a game loop, I usually need to block the thread until the VDP interrupt occurs anyway.
+In game loops that I've programmed, I normally want to block the thread at the end of the loop anyway.
-Using Jeff Brown's method, I can employ a code loop that keeps checking if a VDP interrupt was just ignored.
-The timer can be set at the beginning of each loop, allowing the timer-interrupt to occur at a consistent point in each frame.
-Timer-interrupts trigger while my game loop is still doing work, and they are far more important than VDP-interrupts.
+There is usually something in the timing of the game that makes it important to only run one iterration of the loop per video frame.
+If our program includes a routine that uses Jeff Brown's approach to enable CRU timers, then as soon as the program returns from that routine, we as programmers can be certain that an end-of-frame event has just recently occurred.
+If we call this hypothetical routine at either the beginning or the end of the game loop, then the loop can be syncronized with the video frames, just the same as if we were using the standard VDP interrupts.

+This means that at the beginning of each video frame, we can set a timer interrupt and use it for exactly what the word "interrupt" suggests.
+An iterration of a game loop can be interrupted at exactly the right time, without having to constantly poll to see if the scan beam has reached the disired portion of the screen.

 ## Scan-line interrupts